WestGrid/visualizeThis/menu/humanities.md

 #### An example of an infographics approach

-If you Google Emily Brontë, an infographic such as the one shown here is provided.
+If you Google Emily Brontë, you will likely come across this infographic:

 ![alt text]({{ site.baseurl }}/assets/img/bronte.png "Emily Brontë")